kitschpatrol/snip/README.md

 ## Overview

 Snip helps you create, edit, manage, and synchronize code snippets from the command line.
-Synchronize to (and possibly eventually from) editors like VSCode.
+Synchronize to (and possibly eventually from) editors like VS Code.

 Snip is a fork of [Jared Hanstra](https://github.com/jhanstra)'s [snipster](https://github.com/jhanstra/snipster).
 Snip includes both some [additions](#background) and some [regressions](#the-future) vs. the original.